RobinMeneust/work-experience-classification/docs/index.md

-This site contains project documentation for a `Few-shot Learning Project on LinkedIn data`
+This site contains project documentation for a `Few-shot Learning Project`

 [This documentation was built with MkDocs](
     https://realpython.com/python-project-documentation-with-mkdocs/).